Darius662/WindowsScripts/UsersAndGroupsScripts/README.md

 - Review and verify all imported accounts before production use

 ### Limitations
-- Only works with local users and groups (not domain accounts)
+- Creates only local users (not domain accounts), but can add domain users to local groups
 - Built-in Windows accounts may have restrictions
 - Some system groups may not be modifiable
 - Password history and advanced security settings are not migrated